rokucommunity/bslint/README.md

     print i ' value could be invalid
     ```
 - `case-sensitivity`: inform of inconsistent variable casing
+- `unused-variable`: inform of variable being set but never used
 - `unreachable-code`: inform of unreachable code
     ```brightscript
     return